Jeffrey Epstein's former girlfriend, Ghislaine Maxwell, is transferred to a prison camp in Texas

 The federal Bureau of Prisons said Friday that Maxwell had been transferred to Bryan, Texas, but did not explain the circumstances.
 Her attorney confirmed the move but also declined to discuss the reasons for it.

 Maxwell was convicted in 2021 of helping Epstein sexually abuse underage girls and was sentenced to 20 years in prison.
-She had been held at a prison in Tallahassee, Florida, until her transfer to the camp in Texas.
+She had been held at a low-security prison in Tallahassee, Florida, until her transfer to the prison camp in Texas, where other inmates include Theranos founder Elizabeth Holmes and Jen Shah of “The Real Housewives of Salt Lake City.”

 Minimum-security federal prison camps house inmates the Bureau of Prisons considers to be the lowest security risk.
 Some don’t even have fences.